 In a medium bowl, combine the gluten free flour, both cocoa powders, baking soda and salt.
 Whisk to combine.

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

 Step 3: Cream the Sugar

-In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the room temperature butter or vegan butter and the brown sugar until soft and creamy.
+In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the butter or vegan butter and the brown sugar until soft and creamy.
 About 2 minutes.

 Step 4: Add in the Other Wet Ingredients

 Slowly beat in the cornstarch water, the milk and the vanilla until fully combined.
 It will appear chunky.
 That’s normal.

 With the mixer on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
 Use a spatula to scrape down the sides and combine.